williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/tokens/validating-access-tokens.md

 ## Access Tokens vs ID Tokens

-As mentioned above, it is important that the resource server (your server-side application) only take the access token from a client.
-This is because access tokens are intended for authorizing access to a resource, which is exactly the use case you have here.
+As mentioned above, it is important that the resource server (your server-side application) accept only the access token from a client.
+This is because access tokens are intended for authorizing access to a resource.

 ID Tokens, on the other hand, are intended for authentication.
 They provide information about the resource owner, to allow you verify that they are who they say they are.
 Authentication is the concern of the clients.
 Because of this, when a client makes an authentication request, the ID Token that is returned contains the `client_id` in the ID Token's `aud` claim.